Polymer physics

-Polymer physics is the field of physics that studies polymers, their fluctuations, mechanical properties, as well as the kinetics of reactions involving degradation and polymerisation of polymers and monomers respectively.
+Polymer physics is the field of physics that studies polymers, their fluctuations, mechanical properties, as well as the kinetics of reactions involving degradation of polymers and polymerisation of monomers.

-While it focuses on the perspective of condensed matter physics, polymer physics is originally a branch of statistical physics.
-Polymer physics and polymer chemistry are also related with the field of polymer science, where this is considered the applicative part of polymers.
+While it focuses on the perspective of condensed matter physics, polymer physics was originally a branch of statistical physics.
+Polymer physics and polymer chemistry are also related to the field of polymer science, which is considered to be the applicative part of polymers.

 Polymers are large molecules and thus are very complicated for solving using a deterministic method.
 Yet, statistical approaches can yield results and are often pertinent, since large polymers (i.e., polymers with many monomers) are describable efficiently in the thermodynamic limit of infinitely many monomers (although the actual size is clearly finite).